Appendix A — Exercise solutions

 A.12 Chapter 12

-2. With 98% confidence, the true proportion of all US adult Twitter users (in 2013) who get at least some of the news from Twitter is between 0.48 and 0.56.
+2. With 98% confidence, the true proportion of all US adults (in 2022) who get news from social media sometimes or often is between 0.487 and 0.51.

 3. (a) A or perhaps D. (b) A, B, C, or D. (c) B or C. (d) B. (e) None.